10 Oakes Ave S

 Fire Danger Levels

 LOW Fire starts are unlikely.
 Weather and fuel conditions will lead to slow fire spread, low intensity, and relatively easy control with light mop up.
-Controlled burns can usually be executed with reasonable safety.
+Controlled burns may be executed with caution.

 MODERATE Some wildfires may be expected.
 Expect moderate flame length and rate of spread.
 Control is usually not difficult and light to moderate mop up can be expected.
-Although controlled burning can be done without creating a hazard, routine caution should be taken.
+Controlled burns may be executed with caution with additional safety precautions.

 HIGH Wildfires are likely.
 Fires in heavy, continuous fuel, such as mature grassland, weed fields, and forest litter, will be difficult to control under windy conditions.
 Control through direct attack may be difficult but possible, and mop up will be required.
-Outdoor burning should be restricted to early morning and late evening hours.
+Controlled burns should be restricted to early morning or late evening hours with additional safety precautions.

 VERY HIGH Fires start easily from all causes and may spread faster than suppression resources can travel.
 Flame lengths will be long with high intensity, making control very difficult.
 Both suppression and mop up will require an extended and very thorough effort.
-Outdoor burning is not recommended.
+If allowed by County, controlled must be restricted to early morning or late evening hours and safety precautions must be in place.

 EXTREME Fires will start and spread rapidly.
 Every fire start has the potential to become large.
 Expect extreme, erratic fire behavior.
-NO OUTDOOR BURNING SHOULD TAKE PLACE IN AREAS WITH EXTREME FIRE DANGER.
+BURN BAN IN EFFECT.
+NO OPEN BURNING ALLOWED.

 Fire Restrictions